Obafemi Awolowo: Legacy

 In 1992, the Obafemi Awolowo Foundation was founded as an independent, non-profit, non-partisan organisation committed to furthering the symbiotic interaction of public policy and relevant scholarship with a view to promoting the overall development of the Nigerian nation.
 The Foundation was launched by the President of Nigeria at that time, General Ibrahim Babangida, at the Liberty Stadium, Ibadan.
+The Obafemi Awolowo Foundation continues to promote his ideals through annual events like the 2025 Awolowo Memorial Webinar, themed _“Our 21st Century World: Reflections and Projections.”
+Topics included technology (especially AI), economic self-reliance, and social justice — values Awolowo championed.